All Episodes

 Oh, that's insane.

-I mean, I look folks, you gotta if you're gonna order a service and you know that the person that's delivering that food you're dying to get and too lazy to go out and get yourself.
+I mean, folks, you got to, if you're going to order a service and you know that the person that's delivering that food you're dying to get and too lazy to go out and get yourself, you know, you got to take care of the folks.

-You gotta take care of the drivers.
+You got to take care of the drivers.

-They make it this is how they make their living.
+They make it, this is how they make their living.

-But um listen, Darlene, God bless you.
+But listen, Darlene, God bless you.

-Stay in touch with us and I hope I hope I hope customers tell you that uh we're gonna tip you more because I heard Sean Hannity say that we should do that, okay?
+And I hope customers tell you that we're going to tip you more because I heard Sean Hannity say that we should do that.

-Hang on, hang in there, Darlene.
+Hang in there, Darlene.

 Thanks for what you do.